DES157/winter2017/GitHubPages.md

 Host Web Pages On GitHub
 ------------------------

 These instructions should get your web page hosted on GitHub Pages.
 This process only needs to be followed once for your initial setup.
-If your files are already on GitHub jump to [here](#If your site is already managed by Git).

 #### Starting from scratch

 We will assume that your code is not yet under version control.
+If it is then skip to the section below.

 Before you follow these steps you should set up Git as described [here](GitSetup).